 Since annuities are intended to last years and act as supplemental income, many people usually receive them as monthly payments.
 On the other hand, beneficiaries can decide how they want to receive a life insurance payout.
 Lump sum payments are common, but your loved ones can also choose to be paid in annual installments to prevent the death benefit from running out too quickly.

 As life insurance and annuities serve different purposes, people may choose them at different stages in life.
-Life insurance premiums are typically lower when policyholders are young and healthy.
+Life insurance premiums are typically more competitive when policyholders are young and healthy.
 Life insurance may also make sense when you have dependents relying on your income, such as a partner or children.
 Annuities, however, are often purchased by older individuals, especially those approaching retirement age.
 It’s less common to purchase an annuity early in life.

 Life insurance death benefits are generally not taxable.
 Annuities and life insurance both grow on a tax-deferred basis, but with annuities, you’ll pay taxes on your payouts.
 The amount of taxes you’ll owe can depend on several factors, such as the annuity’s payout structure.8